kblomqvist/yasha/README.md

 {% endif %}
 ```

 In addition to filters and tests, larger extensions ([extension classes](http://jinja.pocoo.org/docs/dev/extensions/#module-jinja2.ext)) are also supported.
-All defined classes postfixed by _Extension_ are added and available within template.
+All defined classes postfixed by _Extension_ are added and available within the template.

-And in the end, instead of relying on the automatic extension file look up, it can be given explicitly as well
+And as you might guess, instead of relying on the automatic extension file look up, it can be given explicitly as well

 ```
 $ yasha foo.jinja --extensions foo.py